on this page

 - decide if they’re in a visa category that needs an Assurance of Support, or

-- write to them to say if they need one.
+- issue an AoS Request letter if they need one.

 How you become an assurer

 You need to apply.
-After we get your application we’ll have an interview with you to discuss:
+After we get your application, we’ll contact you to discuss:

-- what you need to do as an assurer, and
+- what you need to do as an assurer

 - if you can meet these obligations.